United Nations Security Council Resolution 1325: Related groups

 The NGO Working Group now focuses on implementation of all Security Council resolutions that address women, peace, and security.
 The group is still active, producing a monthly action points on the women, peace, and security issues affecting countries on Council's agenda.

 PeaceWomen—one of the founding members of the NGO Working Group—is a project sponsored by the Women's International League for Peace and Freedom to promote the implementation of Resolution 1325, through providing a centralized hub of information on information related to women, peace, and security.

 The Friends of 1325 is an informal or ad hoc group of UN member states who formed to advocate for the implementation of Resolution 1325; it is organized by Canada.

+October 2020 saw the publication of a glossary entitled "Glossary of terms used in Resolution 1325 of the United Nations Security Council and its related resolutions on the Women, Peace and Security Agenda", translated from the original (French) into English by Claire Mazuhelli, edited by Tove Ivergård and Lina Hjärtström of Women's International League for Peace and Freedom (WILPF) Sweden, by author Annie Matundu Mbambi, gender and development consultant, Africa Regional Representative of the Women's International League for Peace and Freedom and former President of the Board of Directors of the same organization in the Democratic Republic of Congo (WILPF DRC).

 Related resolutions

 Resolution 1325 is related to several other resolutions related to the topic of women, peace, and security, passed since 2000.
 These include: